DonaldWolfson/Prediction-Model/README.md

-# CSE 158 Assignment 2
+# Reddit Upvote Prediction Model

 A linear regression model aimed at finding features that best influence predicting a Reddit post's upvotes.